citp/privacy-policy-historical/w/we/wei/weightwatchers.com.md

 ###  **_Log Files._**

-We also collect Non-Personally Identifiable Information through our Internet log files, which record data such as user IP addresses, browser types, domain names, and other anonymous statistical data involving the use of our Website.
+As is true of most websites, we gather certain information automatically.
+This information may include Internet protocol (IP) addresses, browser types, domain names, and other anonymous statistical data involving the use of our Website.
 This information may be used to analyze trends, to administer the Website, to monitor our Website's use, and to gather general demographic information.
 We may link this information to Personally Identifiable Information for these and other purposes such as personalizing your experience on our Website and evaluating our Online Products in general.

 ###  **_Email or Refer a Friend._**